The Alternating Stock Size Problem and the Gasoline Puzzle: Algorithms for the Alternating Stock Size Problem

 \begin{lemma} For~$\eps = .21$, there exists $d$ disjoint subsets $S_1, \dots, S_d$ of $\{\mathcal{B}_1,\dots,\mathcal{B}_h\}$ such that for all $i$ in $\{1,\dots,d\}$, the set $S_i \cup \mathcal{A}_{i+s-1}$ is a $(1-\eps)$-alternating batch. \end{lemma}

-\begin{proof} Our goal is to show that a set of $\mathcal{B}_j$'s can be assigned to each $\mathcal{A}_i$ so that the total value of the corresponding $\alpha_i'$ and $\beta_j'$'s is at most $(1-\eps)\mu$.
+\begin{proof} Our goal is to show that a set of $\mathcal{B}_j$'s can be assigned to each $\mathcal{A}_i$ so that the total value of the corresponding set of elements is at most $(1-\eps)\mu$.
 This will imply that condition (1) in Definition~\ref{def:alter_batch} holds.
 Note that conditions (ii), (iii) and (iv) hold for any set $S_i \cup \mathcal{A}_{i+s-1}$.
 We will also show that (i) holds for the batches we construct.